List of Descriptive Words and Phrases For Book Reviews

 esoteric

-intended for or likely to be understood by only a small number of people with a specialized knowledge or interest. obscure, cryptic, mysterious
+intended for or likely to be understood by only a small number of people with specialized knowledge or interest. obscure, cryptic, mysterious

 needs editing